FlexibleDecay: An automated calculator of scalar decay widths: Comparison with existing tools

 As various codes organize their calculations in slightly different ways, we take special care to compare like with like for a fair and uniform comparison.
 To that end we set certain publicly available options as will be described through out this section and in \appref{sec:spheno_setup}.
 However since the purpose is to provide a fair comparison of the results of public codes as they have been written, we do not make any changes in the source code of external programs.
+We did however create custom steering files for the SSM in \sarah/\spheno and \FS and MRSSM in \sarah/\spheno.
+In the case of the MRSSM this was necessary to make a meaningful comparison with the \FD\ extension of \FS, while in the case of the SSM we did it to match the \sHD.

+For reproducibility, input and output files from all programs used in this comparison, as well as the model steering files mentioned above, are attached to the \texttt{arXiv} version of this work.